 IT Sligo are always striving to engage in best practice.
 We welcome student feedback throughout the time we work together.
 Additionally, at the end of the year, students are asked to complete a feedback survey.
 This will ensure that student opinion is available to the AT officers regarding experiences using Assistive Technology.
 The student will also meet 1:1 with the AT officer throughout the year to address any issues that may arise.

 If you feel you have specific requirements in your use of Assistive Technology you can ask your Access Officer or Learning Support Tutor to make appointment with our Assistive Technology officer, to ensure that the technology matches your study needs and environment.

-You can book an appointment with the assistive technology officer by clicking here and selecting a time that best suits you.
+You can book an appointment with the assistive technology officer and selecting a time that best suits you.

 You can always contact us via our email email@example.com

 The Assistive Technology Suite is located upstairs in the Student Union Hub (H Block), room number: H1002.
 A link to Google Maps is available here.

 - Take the stairs to the first floor, and the AT room is directly in front of you at the top of the stairs

 - Go through the front door and pass the stairs.
 The lift is located on your right hand side.
 Take the lift to level one.
 Turn left and the AT suite is the second room on the right hand side.